 But with the right information and strategies, it’s still possible to open a bank account a Singaporean bank for less than $10,000.

-In addition to supporting your tax strategy, non-resident accounts can help you protect your money.
-And, we’re not just talking about asset protection..
+In addition to supporting your tax strategy, foreign non-resident accounts can help you protect your money.
+And, we’re not just talking about asset protection.

 Conflicts are raging in Chile, Uruguay, Lebanon, Haiti, Bolivia, and many more countries.

-For many, that means opening accounts and relocating their fortunes to high-quality banks in super-safe banking hubs like Singapore.
+For many, that means opening an international bank account and relocating their fortunes to high-quality banks in super-safe banking hubs like Singapore.